FuelLabs/fuels-ts/apps/docs/src/guide/contracts/inter-contract-calls.md

 ## `SimpleToken` and `TokenDepositor` Contracts

-In this example, we have a SimpleToken contract that represents a basic token contract capable of holding balances for different addresses.
-We also have a TokenDepositor contract that deposits tokens into the SimpleToken contract.
+In this example, we have a `SimpleToken` contract representing a basic token contract capable of holding balances for different addresses.
+We also have a `TokenDepositor` contract that deposits tokens into the `SimpleToken` contract.

 ## SimpleToken Contract